kristopolous/db.js/README.md

 #### db.each(function)
 This is more of a convenience on select for when you do select('one','two') and then you want to format those fields.
-The example html file called example.html included in the git repo has a usage of this.
+The example file included in the git repo has a usage of this.

 ### db.order(multi)
 This is like SQLs orderby function.
 If you pass it just a field, then